- SI Joint Pain

 What should I expect after SI joint pain surgery?

 Following SI joint surgery, you will need a minimum of 6 weeks of rest before beginning physical therapy sessions.
 Physical therapy may last for 6-8 weeks or longer for a patient recovering more slowly from sacroiliac joint dysfunction surgery.
 Complete recovery from SI joint surgery may take up to 6 months or more.
 Your initial physical therapy sessions will revolve around managing any pain or inflammation after SI joint pain surgery.
 As you heal, your sessions will begin to incorporate additional exercises to build strength.
 At the end of your physical therapy, your physical therapist will teach you proper movements to avoid future pain and techniques to practice if SI joint pain symptoms ever return.

 How can I learn more about SI joint pain and a SI joint pain treatment?

-To learn more about SI joint pain and a SI joint pain treatment, please request an appointment online or call Dr. Rozbruch’s orthopedic office in NYC at 212-744-9857.
+To learn more about SI joint pain and a SI joint pain treatment, please request an appointment online or contact Dr. Rozbruch’s orthopedic office in NYC.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.